shadi1717/oracle-cloud-data-platform-workshop/README.md

 ### Option 3 *[Preferred]*: Use an Existing Oracle Cloud Tenancy Account
 - If you already have access to an Oracle Cloud tenancy account, please use it for the purposes of this workshop.
 As a reminder, your tenancy must allow you as a user to have access to cloud services and resources as mentioned above in the "Required Artifacts" section of this lab guide.

-## Access the Labs and Navigate to Lab 100
+## Access the Labs and Navigate to Them

 - Access the labs using our user-friendly web interface here: [Cloud Data Platform Workshop](https://austindatamanagement.github.io/oracle-cloud-data-platform-workshop/)